rafaelks/iOS-SDK/readme.md

 ![Linked libraries][linked-libraries-screenshot]

 </hr>

 <div id="first-ad-intro"><a href="#toc">Back to top</a></div>

 ### 2. Adding a Sharethrough Native ad to your app ###

-Sharethrough's API provides 2 ways for integrating native ads into your app.
-The basic version is very flexible - you hand it a  `UIView`, and it places an ad in that view.
+Sharethrough's API provides the following ways to integrate native ads into your app.

+- The basic version is very flexible - you hand it a  `UIView`, and it places an ad in that view.
 You can use this view virtually anywhere in your app.
-The `UITableView` API allows you to place an ad in your `UITableView`, and then manages that ad for you so that your content's `NSIndexPaths` are unchanged.
+- The `UITableView` API allows you to place an ad in your `UITableView`, and then manages that ad for you so that your content's `NSIndexPaths` are unchanged.

 In either case, these ad views should be styled according to the rest of your app, giving it that customized native feel (fonts, colors, etc.)